 - Eat more fresh fruits and vegetables.

-People with more serious heart failure can exercise in a cardiac rehabilitation center under the supervision of a trained exercise therapist.
+Note that people with serious heart failure need to exercise in a cardiac rehabilitation center under the supervision of a trained exercise therapist.

 Quit Smoking and Drink Cautiously

 Smoking damages your blood vessels.
 If you have heart failure and still smoke, try to quit as soon as possible.
 There are many helpful programs to help you break the habit.

 Drinking alcohol poisons the heart.
 Heavy drinking over time damages the heart and leads to high blood pressure, heart failure, and stroke.
 If you drink, talk with your healthcare provider about cutting down or stopping.

 Medications that you can buy without a prescription can cause fluid buildup and can make your heart failure worse.
 Avoid the following: